thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-continue-watching.md

 Additionally, your app must be whitelisted.
 To request whitelisting, submit a request through the [Contact Us](https://developer.amazon.com/public/support/contact/contact-us) form and select "Signup and Contract" for the Subject.

-## How to Send Continue Watching Recommendations
+## How to Send Continue Watching Recommendations {#howtosend}

 You send Continue Watching recommendations the same way you [send recommendations][fire-tv-recommendations-send-recommendations].
 However, in addition to the normal recommendation parameters (title, text, content image, etc.), you must also use the [`setProgress`](https://developer.android.com/reference/android/support/app/recommendation/ContentRecommendation.Builder.html#setProgress%28int,%20int%29) method.

 Below is a sample Continue Watching recommendation for a TV show episode.
-The annotations describe the fields that are visible to users.
+The annotations describe the fields visible to users.

 {% include image.html  file="firetv/getting_started/images/firetv_continuewatching" type="png" %}